veliovgroup/spiderable-middleware/README.md

 http.createServer((req, res) => {
   spiderable.handler(req, res, () => {
     // Callback, triggered if this request
-    // is not a subject of spiderable prerendering res.writeHead(200, {'Content-Type': 'text/plain; charset=UTF-8'});
+    // is not a subject of spiderable pre-rendering res.writeHead(200, {'Content-Type': 'text/plain; charset=UTF-8'});
     res.end('Hello vanilla NodeJS!');
     // Or do something else ...